Our Plants

 Native: central Europe east to Siberia

 Adenophora is Greek from aden meaning “gland” and phore meaning “to bear.”
-Japanese cultivated this for edible root.
+Named and renamed many times from 1753.
 “Fragrant blue flowers, freely borne on a loose pyramidal inflorescence.”
 H.H.
 Thomas, 1915.
 “Well suited for the mixed border.”
 William Robinson, 1899.

 • Adiantum pedatum Maidenhair fern Z 4-9